Solutions for people and nature in Kenya

 Greener country

-With 50,000 semi-circular bunds holding back water, the arid landscape of northern Kenya has become greener.
+With 50,000 semi-circular bunds holding back water, the semi-arid landscape of Naibunga Community Conservancy in Laikipia County has become greener.
 Together with the local people and the Dutch NGO “Justdiggit”, the Wyss Academy aims to dig 100,000 such drainage basins.
 These transform hard, dry soil into fertile soil and also minimize soil erosion.
 Within just nine months, clear differences were detected on satellite images.
 Even elephants had come closer to the previously dried-up area.
-The Wyss Academy wants to expand the project and thus transform other areas in the region and across the country.
+The Wyss Academy wants to expand the project and thus transform other areas in the region.

 Photography: James Mwamisi